ch0c01ate/NBA_injuries/README.md

 ## Getting Started

-Here will be instruction for work with project
+Here will be instruction for work with project.

 ### Prerequisites